Krasi999/Python-projects/README.md

 # Python-projects
-All the projects I have done in Python.
+All the projects I have done on Python during my first semester in Technical University of Sofia.